Pejo-306/adastra-python-task-dockerized/README.md

-# Simple Pseudo ETL System - Dockerized
+# CI/CD Pipeline for Lightweight ETL System

-Local CI/CD pipeline for [Simple Pseudo ETL System](https://github.com/Pejo-306/adastra-python-task) which packages the application in a Docker image and ships it to an external Docker Swarm network.
+Local CI/CD pipeline for [Lightweight ETL System](https://github.com/Pejo-306/adastra-python-task) which packages the application in a Docker image and ships it to an external Docker Swarm network.
 Developed as part of an internal training on Docker during my junior position in **Adastra Bulgaria**.